-The North Eastern Community Residential Aged Care Facility endeavours to maintain a safe and comfortable environment that ensures the quality of life and welfare of residents, staff and visitors.
+The North Eastern Community Aged Care Home endeavours to maintain a safe and comfortable environment that ensures the quality of life and welfare of residents, staff and visitors.
 We do this by identifying, analysing and managing potential risks in relation to safety and comfort.

 Moving from your home to another residence can present many changes.
-The aim of the Residential Aged Care Facility is to support you on an ongoing basis in adjusting to life in your new home.
+The aim of the Aged Care Home is to support you on an ongoing basis in adjusting to life in your new home.

 Our staff provide personalised care in an environment of comfort, dignity and security, and we encourage you to maintain your independence and maintain your interests as is reasonably possible.
 The facility will also support you to develop new friendships and to participate in activities appropriate to your needs and liking.